cv65kr/temporal-test-server/README.md

-# Dockerized version of Temporal
+# Dockerized version of Temporal test server

 Benefits:
 - Support for ARM processors
-- It contains `reset` endpoint - `POST http://127.0.0.1:1323/reset`.
+- Contains `reset` endpoint - `POST http://127.0.0.1:1323/reset`

 ## How use it